 As described in detail in the ECP report (USACE, 2019), radon testing was conducted at the Property's housing units in the 1989-1990 timeframe.
 Radon was not detected above the USEPA's 4 pCi/L action limit in any of the housing units tested.
-Based on the findings of the radon survey, it was determined that radon mitigation systems were not required at the Wayland Housing Area and none were installed.
+The radon canister was not collected from 3 East Militia Heights Road because the house was locked at the time of collection.
+Therefore a building specific radon reading for that one unit is not available.
+Based on the findings of the radon survey, it was determined that radon mitigation systems were not required at the Needham Housing Area and none were installed.